Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 - nano ~/.vnc/xstartup

 > Add the following line to the end:

-> startxfce4
+- startxfce4

-> Start the server again.
+> Start the server again:

 - vncserver